|2020–21 expenditure ($'000)

 Increasing the community’s connection to the waterway

 On the Merri River, the refurbishment of old and installation of new walking paths, new canoe launches, and community seating benches will increase the community’s connection to the waterway.
+The new facilities include a new all abilities kayak launch at a popular river access point in Warrnambool and a paved disabled parking space, completed in June 2023.

 Enhancing Jamieson’s community connection to the river.